NarasimhaVenu/M3_Group52/RKE (Remote Keyless Entry)/1_Requirements/Readme.md

 |  LLR1  |  Press Blue switch once  |  Print Lock  |
 |  LLR2  |  Press Blue switch twice  |  Print Unlock  |
 |  LLR3  |  Press Blue switch thrice  |  Activate/Deactivate Alarm  |

+## SWOT Analysis:
+* Strenghts:

+* Weakness:

+* Oppurtunities:

+* Threats: No major threats

+## 4W's & 1H:
+* Who: Can be used by anyone who owns an automobile
+* What: This system can be used in Locking or unlocking the cars
+* When: Used when person want to use the car
+* Where: it can be used when the user is within the frequency range
+* How: By using buttons on the remote.